steveteeters/PyViz-Homework/README.md

 # PyViz-Homework

-* File for the suset of the PyViz Homework for the Rental-Analysis data and graphs.
+* File for the subset of the PyViz Homework for the Rental-Analysis data and graphs.